Suryakant-Bharti/Important-Java-Concepts/_moreReadMe/networking/README.md

     - The port number is used to uniquely identify different applications.
 It acts as a communication endpoint between applications.
 The port number is associated with the IP address for communication between two applications.

 4. MAC Address
+MAC (Media Access Control) Address is a unique identifier of NIC (Network Interface Controller).
+A network node can have multiple NIC but each with unique MAC.

 5. Socket